gradlund/vacationStoreApp/README.md

   - Description
 - Edit a trip
 - Search for a trip
-- Change quantity of a trip
+- Change the quantity of a trip
 - Delete a trip
 - Sort trips
 - Upload a file